How Savvy US Businesses are Managing Co Located Developer Teams

 While working remotely isn’t particularly impactful on how we run, it has shaped how we think about and design our software platform.
 Attentiv was created with remote teams in mind, so how remote teams would use the tool has largely impacted the features, layout, and experience we’ve crafted with Attentiv.

 Pretty important.
 Not only does it make finding talent easier (covered in other sections), but having a remote team, across multiple time zones, allows us to provide better support.
-We also have a lot of customers that also have distributed teams, and they appreciate that we are a distributed team.
+We also have a lot of customers that also have co located teams, and they appreciate that we are a distributed team.

 We like to compete on customer service, so it’s very important for us to have both sales and tech support people spread around the world to cover more time zones.
 Being geographically dispersed also gives us the advantage of moving faster…the software gets tested while the developers sleep, for instance.